mathworks/Simscape-Vehicle-Templates/Workflows/Reducer/FSAE/README_FSAE.md

 Copyright 2024 The MathWorks, Inc.

 ### **Release History**
+**v4.1  -- June 2025**
+(Not all changes to Simscape Vehicle Templates affect this repository)
+1. Adjusted parameterized sedan profile to extend above driver, steering wheel.
+2. Added bushings with axial and torsional stiffness
+3. Added additional tests to KnC (force offset from contact patch, force at wheel center)
+4. Added visual elements for forces and torques in KnC test
+5. Function for visuals can update dimensions only (custom colors, opacities not overwritten)
+6. Added simple UI for plotting results (2D)
+7. Added simple UI for plotting and animating results in 3D
+8. Optimization script can handle multiple performance metrics
+9. Sweep and optimization examples can handle any parameter, any axle
+10. Lateral drivers are customizeable (Stanley and Pure Pursuit)
+11. Enhanced maneuver and driver so that vehicle can drive events in reverse.
+12. Stop criteria uses lap counter to detect end of lap
+13. Independently override commands for steering wheel, accelerator pedal, and brake pedal.

 **v4.0  -- May 2025**
 (Not all changes to Simscape Vehicle Templates affect this repository)
 1. Kinematics and Compliance test added to quarter, half, and full car models